nftyte/optimint/README.md

 ownerOf(tokenId) = address(tokenId >> x);
 ```

-We commit a token owner's address to storage only after the token's been transferred the first time:
+We commit a token owner's address to storage only after the token's been transferred for the first time:

 ```Solidity
 ownerOf(tokenId) = _owners[tokenId];